lena-aiu/Life-Balance-Wheel-backup/README.md

 Idea *

 The goal of this project is to bring more clarity to human life and provide helpful materials that will fill gaps in important areas of human life.
-Such as family and friends, finances, finances, intimate relationships, health/sefl-care, spiritual growing, personal development and physical environment.
+Such as family and friends, finances, career/business, intimate relationships, health/sefl-care, spiritual growing, personal development and physical environment.

 On this blog application you'll see: